sirech/talk-lean-functional-kotlin-backends/presentation.md

 ---

-class: transition
+class: center middle

-# Let's start with some context
+## Let's start with some context

 ---